grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ### Process Type Definition

 cloudControl uses a [Procfile] to know how to start your processes.
-The example code already includes a file called Procfile at the top level of your repository.
+The example code already includes a file called Procfile in the root of your repository.
 It looks like this:

 ~~~
 web: bundle exec rails s -p $PORT
 ~~~

-Left from the colon we specified the **required** process type called `web` followed by the command that starts the app and listens on the port specified by the environment variable `$PORT`.
+Left from the colon we specified the required process type called `web` followed by the command that starts the app and listens on the port specified by the environment variable `$PORT`.

 ### Configuring the Asset Pipeline